siteFB/meteoPoo/README.md

 The namespaces seem practical,<br>
 the autoload is magic but I still have to adapt it to my beginner site,<br>
 to summarize I would say that everything is a story of ... class! :bowtie: <br>

+I need to take some distance.
+I will come back when I have matured because I always achieve my goals <br>
+I'm starting in Symfony !! <br>